-- The Eighties: Very much a product of it, including the theme tune and hair styles.
+- The '80s: Very much a product of it, including the theme tune and hair styles.

 - Eldritch Abomination: The creatures formed in the High Frontier.
 One of them is a Man-Eating Plant that gobbles Cutter Kling, until the others save him.

-- Fake Defector: Books Baxter, the Sky Commanders' Gadgeteer Genius, turns against the Sky Commanders and joins the Raiders because the Commanders rejected his new technology — or so it seems.
+- Fake Defector: Books Baxter, the Sky Commanders' Gadgeteer Genius, turns against the Sky Commanders and joins the Raiders because the Commanders have rejected his new technology — or so it seems.
 Eventually, it turns out that Books is a Mole in the enemy camp.